 National Senior Games

-The next Summer Games will be tbd.
-Qualifying was held at the 2012 State Qualifying Games.
+The next Summer Games will be in 2015 in Minneapolis.
+Qualifying was held at the 2014 State Qualifying Games.

 Held during odd-numbered years, the Summer National Senior Games offers competition in 18 sports.
 Participating athletes must be 50 years old or older and must qualify in an NSGA-sanctioned State Senior Games in order to compete.